golemfactory/golem-architecture/arch-snapshot/arch.md

 This will illustrate how agents can use different strategies and what negotiation protocols can be built on top of the property language.

-When declaring a payment platform in an offer, the Provider lists wallet addresses for each platform it supports.
+When declaring a payment platform in an offer, the Provider Agent lists wallet addresses for each platform it supports.
-It is the Requestor's responsibility to choose the platform by specifying the appropriate property in their demand.
+It is the Requestor Agent's responsibility to choose the platform by specifying the appropriate property in their demand.
-The Requestor can approach negotiations in two ways:
+The Requestor Agent can approach negotiations in two ways:

 ###### 1. Static Negotiations
-Suppose the Requestor prefers payments on the Polygon network.
-In this case, they require the Provider to support Polygon and will not select a Provider that doesn’t.
+Suppose the Requestor Agent prefers payments on the Polygon network.
+In this case, they require the Provider Agent to support Polygon and will not select a Provider Agent that doesn’t.

 Since the Requestor has a specific requirement, multiple negotiation stages aren't necessary.
 They can simply add a constraint to their demand, instructing the matching algorithm to filter out Providers that don’t meet this requirement.
 In their demand, they set the chosen platform as a fixed value.

 ###### 2. Dynamic Negotiations
-Now imagine a Requestor that can pay on multiple platforms but prioritizes them based on transaction fees.
-In this scenario, the Requestor has a larger pool of potential Providers since they don’t restrict the platform by adding a constraint to their demand.
+Now imagine a Requestor Agent that can pay on multiple platforms but prioritizes them based on transaction fees.
+In this scenario, the Requestor Agent has a larger pool of potential Providers since they don’t restrict the platform by adding a constraint to their demand.

-Instead, the Requestor collects proposals from the market and evaluates them based on estimated costs.
+Instead, the Requestor Agent collects proposals from the market and evaluates them based on estimated costs.
 In later stages of proposal exchange, they choose the platform by setting the relevant property according to the Providers' scores, which are based on potential transaction costs.

 #### 4. Allocate the promised Resources in accordance with the Agreement

-Once the Agreement is signed, the Provider is expected to reserve the promised resources for the Requestor’s use.
+Once the Agreement is signed, the Provider Agent is expected to reserve the promised resources for the Requestor’s use.
-During this time, the Provider cannot sell these resources to anyone else and must be prepared to start the Activity.
+During this time, the Provider Agent cannot sell these resources to anyone else and must be prepared to start the Activity.
-For instance, if the Provider is selling computing power through a Virtual Machine Execution Environment, they declared in Agreement a specific amount of RAM and a certain number of threads to be allocated for the VM.
+For instance, if the Provider Agent is selling computing power through a Virtual Machine Execution Environment, they declared in Agreement a specific amount of RAM and a certain number of threads to be allocated for the VM.
-Provider can only sell any remaining RAM and cores to other Requestors.
+Provider Agent can only sell any remaining RAM and cores to other Requestors.

 Resource access always occurs within the context of an Activity.
 Creating an Activity is synonymous with starting an execution environment.
-The Activity module enables the Requestor to control the execution environment and monitor its state.
+The Activity module enables the Requestor Agent to control the execution environment and monitor its state.
 Further details on controlling an Activity from the Requestor's perspective can be found in the ["Running something"](#running-something) section.

-From the Provider's perspective, the primary focus is to listen for incoming Activity events and create an Activity when requested by the Requestor.
-Upon receiving an Activity creation event, the Provider should spawn an ExeUnit process (and a Virtual Machine in consequence).
+From the Provider Agent's perspective, the primary focus is to listen for incoming Activity events and create an Activity when requested by the Requestor Agent.
+Upon receiving an Activity creation event, the Provider Agent should spawn an ExeUnit process (and a Virtual Machine in consequence).
 Conversely, receiving an Activity destruction event should trigger the termination of the ExeUnit processes.

-The Requestor is allowed to spawn multiple Activities consecutively.
+The Requestor Agent is allowed to spawn multiple Activities consecutively.
 In general, multiple Activities running simultaneously may be permitted; however, this does not apply in the case of a Virtual Machine, as hardware resources can only be allocated once.

-#### 5. Send DebitNotes to notify Requestor of updated costs
+#### 5. Send DebitNotes to notify Requestor Agent of updated costs

-The ExeUnit is directly controlled by the Requestor Agent, with no intervention from the Provider.
+The ExeUnit is directly controlled by the Requestor Agent, with no intervention from the Provider Agent.
 Communication happens solely between the Yagna daemon and the ExeUnit process.
-The Provider's responsibility is limited to calculating the cost of resource usage based on the pricing model defined in the Agreement and informing the Requestor accordingly.
+The Provider Agent's responsibility is limited to calculating the cost of resource usage based on the pricing model defined in the Agreement and informing the Requestor Agent accordingly.
-The ExeUnit tracks resource consumption, while the Provider Agent computes and communicates the cost to the Requestor via Debit Notes.
-The Provider Agent must also monitor the acceptance of these Debit Notes, as it signifies the Requestor's commitment to pay the specified amount.
+The ExeUnit tracks resource consumption, while the Provider Agent computes and communicates the cost to the Requestor Agent via Debit Notes.
+The Provider Agent must also monitor the acceptance of these Debit Notes, as it signifies the Requestor Agent's commitment to pay the specified amount.

-Debit Notes are formal documents used to notify the Requestor of the costs incurred.
+Debit Notes are formal documents used to notify the Requestor Agent of the costs incurred.
 Each note details the amount owed for a specific activity up to the time the note is issued.
 As each subsequent Debit Note reflects the updated costs, it effectively supersedes the previous one.